 \section{Abstract}

 International Classification of Diseases (ICD) are the de facto codes used globally for clinical coding.
 These codes enable healthcare providers to claim reimbursement and facilitate efficient storage and retrieval of diagnostic information.
-The problem of automatically assigning ICD codes has been approached in literature as a multilabel classification, using neural models on unstructured data.
-Our proposed approach enhances the performance of neural models by effectively training word vectors using routine medical data as well as external knowledge from scientific articles.
-Furthermore, we exploit the geometric properties of the two sets of word vectors and combine them into a common dimensional space, using meta-embedding techniques.
-We demonstrate the efficacy of this approach for a multimodal setting, using unstructured and structured information.
-We empirically show that our approach improves the current state-of-the-art deep learning architectures and benefits ensemble models.
+The problem of automatically assigning ICD codes has been previously approached as a multilabel classification problem, using neural models and unstructured data.
+We utilise an approach for efficiently combining multiple sets of pretrained word embeddings to enhance the performance on ICD code prediction.
+Using post-processing and meta-embeddings techniques, we exploit the geometric properties of word embeddings and combine different sets of word embeddings into a common dimensional space.
+We empirically show that infusing information from biomedical articles, whilst preserving the local neighbourhood of the embedding, improves the current state-of-the-art deep learning architectures.
+Furthermore, we demonstrate the efficacy of this approach for a multimodal setting, using unstructured and structured information. \keywords{ICD coding \and embeddings \and multimodal}